Donald Trump revives the Hillary Clinton playbook to battle Joe Biden

 Four years ago, he claimed Clinton's use of a private email server as secretary of state endangered national security and alleged she used her government connections to enrich her family through the nonprofit Clinton Foundation.
 For many voters, the insinuations underscored doubts about the integrity of Clinton and her husband, the former president.

 Polls suggest an uphill climb for a reprisal against Biden.
 Fewer voters dislike Biden than they did Clinton.
-And in 2016, voters who had negative views of both candidates overwhelmingly broke for Trump; for now, they favor Biden.
+And in 2016, voters who had negative views of both candidates overwhelmingly broke for Trump; for now, they favour Biden.

 There are other inherent limitations to Trump's effort to repeat his 2016 strategy.